 Jamaican Decor for the Car

 Speaking of car decor, we Jamaicans love to rep where we’re from and these mini boxing gloves might go over as a corny joke or they might actually really hang them in the car.
 Give it a try and see which one happens.

 A Jamaican Cookbook

 I have this book and it has been fun to go through it and try some traditional recipes to teach my little one.
 Growing up I wasn’t a big fan of meat so things like oxtail, curry goat and stew beef were a no-go for me.
 This book has helped me to get these down with traditional methods.
-While looking for this book I found this one:
+While looking for the above book I found this one below:

 I’m intrigued and would check it out!
 I didn’t realise the Marleys had a cookbook but then why wouldn’t they?
-They’re building quite an empire.
+They’ve built quite an empire.
 This one looks good too:

 As you can tell, I love books and I think any Jamaican would do well to have a few cookbooks lying around on the coffee table to spread a little of our culture around.

 Of course our highly rated Blue Mountain Coffee would be on this list.
 Try the Marley brand single cups that are compatible with Keurig single-serve coffee machines or get the highly rated Wallenford brand, a company based in Jamaica.
 Here’s an 8oz bag of Wallenford coffee beans if you’re more of a bean person.